openshift/oadp-operator/docs/developer/testing/ MULTI_CLOUD_TESTING_UPDATES.md

 {"clusterName":"ci-op-w718n0np-32d40","clusterID":"6de2d426-68af-43d3-9d1a-d72666edc550","infraID":"ci-op-w718n0np-32d40-4fdtv","azure":{"cloudName":"AzurePublicCloud","region":"eastus","resourceGroupName":""}}
 ```

-In the end, for VSL all we needed was the subscriptionId and resourceGroup from the CI environment and by default the VSL uses 'cloud-credential-\<platform>' secret for VSL.
+In the end, for VSL all we needed was the subscriptionId and resourceGroup from the OpenShift CI environment and by default the VSL uses 'cloud-credential-\<platform>' secret for VSL.

 ### Pre-requisites for setting up envs in various cloud from local env.